bhatti/api-mock-service/README.md

 }
 ```

-The output will show the attributes that were captured based on the `set_variables` configuration.
+The output will show the attributes that were captured based on the `add_shared_variables` configuration.

 ## HTTP Proxy via Browser